anthonytwh/Coding-Challenges/README.md

 #### Log
 `
--[February 13, 2018] Completed Methods to remove duplicate items in a list.
+-[February 13, 2018] Uploaded ListLogic: methods to remove duplicates in a list.
-`